Can You Guess the Longest River in New Hampshire? - NewsBreak

 Where Does New Hampshire Rank in This Safest State Study?

+Editor's note: This article was written by a Townsquare Media Northern New England contributor and may contain the individual's views, opinions, or personal experiences.
 If you live in the Granite State, then you likely know that New Hampshire is a safe state.
 You can just feel it.
-With the motto, "live free or die," it turns out that a lot of people prefer the live free option, and safely, too!.
-For those not living...
+With the motto,...

 Followers

-Note: Editor's note: This article was written by a Townsquare Media Northern New England contributor and may contain the individual's views, opinions, or personal experiences.
-It's sad to say, but the spooky season is almost over.
-With Halloween coming up next week, there is little time left to do all the spooky things that you wanted to do this October.
-Luckily, there is still one weekend left for you to hit these located haunted attractions in Maine and New Hampshire.
-Editor's note: This article was written by a Townsquare Media Northern New England contributor and may contain the individual's views, opinions, or personal experiences.
-Record alert, repeat, RECORD ALERT.
-On September 27, 2022, Scott Alexander, Jr. of Sullivan, New Hampshire, broke the current record for the largest channel catfish caught...